weewx/weewx/docs_src/index.md

 ## Support

-Please first try to solve any problems yourself by reading the documentation listed above.
-If that fails, try the answers to frequently-asked questions, the user contributions in the WeeWX Wiki, or the WeeWX user group.
+Please first try to solve any problems yourself by reading the documentation.
+If that fails, check the answers to frequently-asked questions, browse the latest guides and software in the WeeWX Wiki, or post a question to the WeeWX user group.

 ### FAQ